 - Collar & Tags.
 Confirm that your pet has a well-fitted collar and ID tags with your name, address and phone number.

 - Life Jacket.
 Consider buying a life jacket or other flotation device for your dog.
 Even if he/she is a strong swimmer, flood waters are extremely powerful.
 Do not expect your dog to be able to swim out.

 - Location location location.
 Know your pet’s hiding places.
 If flooding is a concern, you may have to leave very quickly.
-You may consider locking your cat in an interior bathroom to avoid it hiding under the bed.
+As a storm approaches, you may consider locking your cat in an interior bathroom to avoid it hiding under the bed.
 Monitor your dogs closely in your yard when they go our for a bathroom break..